Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 There are a couple of ways to fix the glass in place:

-Pin the panel in place using stainless steel panel pins and then run a bead of silicon all the way round.
+You can pin the panel in place using stainless steel panel pins and then run a bead of silicon all the way round.
 Personally, I find it very difficult to get this looking neat and I suspect that using silicon may not be very long-lived on an obelisk that stays in the garden.

 I use wooden beading, typically the 6mm x 12mm softwood bought in 2.4m lengths from the DIY store.
 For shapes with straight sides simply cut to length and fix to the obelisk using stainless steel panel pins.
 I predrill the hole through the beading to prevent splits and drive the pin into the wood using a nail-punch.